 The incarceration information in CJARS provides information that can be compared to similar data from the NPS and NCRP which provides the opportunity to benchmark CJARS against multiple data series.
-All three data sources contain information that can be used to estimate yearly entry and exit counts as well as yearly incarcerated populations and rates.
-Based on 2019 incarcerated population estimates available from these data series, CJARS covers 41.7% of individuals incarcerated in state correctional facilities.
+All three data sources contain information that can be used to estimate yearly entry and exit counts as well as yearly incarcerated populations.

 Entry counts.
 Figure 4 provides a comparison of yearly entry counts as reported in the NPS, NCRP, and CJARS.
-A separate graph is given for each state that CJARS has historical data holdings from, which include: Arizona, Colorado, Florida, Michigan, Nebraska, North Carolina, Pennsylvania, Texas, Washington, and Wisconsin.
+A separate graph is given for each state that CJARS has historical data holdings from.
 In each graph, the blue line with circles represents CJARS, gray with triangles is the NPS, and black with diamonds is the NCRP.

 There are several key findings apparent from the series of graphs in Figure 4.
 One observation is that the yearly counts seen in the CJARS data align exceptionally well in most cases with either the NCRP, NPS, or both.
 For example, Nebraska shows considerable alignment between CJARS, NPS, and NCRP across all years of the graph for this state.
-Other states where this is also true are Michigan and Pennsylvania.

 In other states, CJARS aligns better with either the NPS or NCRP, but not both.
 This occurs due to substantial differences between the NPS and NCRP within a state.
 An example of this is in North Carolina.
 As can be seen from North Carolina's graph, CJARS and the NCRP align very closely across most years observed.
 However, the NPS reports much lower entry counts beginning in the late 1990s.
-Another example is the state of Washington where entry counts observed between CJARS and the NCRP are very similar.
-The NPS also reports similar entry counts in comparison to CJARS and the NCRP until the early 2000s when a large increase in entry counts is seen for the NPS.